 Executing an effective pre-launch strategy sets a game up for success.
 The Legend of Zelda: Breath of the Wild 2 hasn’t got an official release date yet (it’ll be sometime in 2022), but media and gaming community hype is off the scale.

 It’s important to not treat pre-launch as a last-minute afterthought.
 You’ll want exposure across reputable gaming sites and news outlets through a dedicated video game PR strategy.
 Creating authentic, engaging gameplay trailers reinforced by a considered organic social media presence is always a good move, too.
 To further amplify your organic content, paid promotion through ads and gaming influencers associated with Japanese games helps ensure your pre-launch is attracting audiences who’ll genuinely appreciate your work.

-Leveraging nostalgia is a powerful way to amplify your marketing strategy.
+Leveraging nostalgia is a powerful way to amplify your marketing strategy and Nintendo’s success is a solid proof of the effectiveness of this approach.
 Take Animal Crossing as an example, which was first released in 2001.
 Animal Crossing keeps delivering new adaptations of the game franchise, while still achieving record sales.